Samayā

-The Ashoka Chakra has a spoke for each of 24 hours in a day.

 Samaya (समय) or Samayam (समयम्) is a Sanskrit term referring to the "appointed or proper time, [the] right moment for doing anything."
 In Indian languages, samayam, or samay in Indo-Aryan languages, is a unit of time.

 In contemporary usage, samayam means time in Dravidian languages such as Kannada, Malayalam, and Tamil, and samay in Indo-Aryan languages such as Bengali, Hindi, Marathi, Gujarati.

 Uses

 Samayam is a term used in Indian classical music to loosely categorize ragas into times of day.
 Each raga has a specific period of the day (praharam) when it is performed.

 In the Gandharva Veda, the day is divided into three-hour intervals: 4–7 a.m., 7–10 a.m., etc. The time concept in the Gandharva Veda is more strictly-adhered to than it would be, for example, in Carnatic music.

-The samayachakra is the great chariot wheel of time which turns relentlessly forward.
+The samayachakra is a concept that states that time moves in a cyclic manner rather than in a linear manner.